wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 <tr>
 <td markdown="span">`trimTrailingComma`
 </td>
-<td markdown="span">Retain the string content up to the last comma.
+<td markdown="span">Retains the string content up to the last comma.
-Often used with webhook templates with iterators to remove the extra comma of the last item.
+Often used within iterator sections to remove the extra comma after the last element visited by an iterator.
 </td>
 <td markdown="span">
 Input:\\